JanMiksovsky/emojese/docs/Guidelines.md

 - Similarly, avoid letters to imply English words for those letters. 🄰 is used for "letter", not for words that start with "a".
 Exception: 🚗Ⓟ is used for "park" because many international parking signs include a "P" in a circle.
 - Unless gender or skin tone is an important aspect of the word, use the genderless people emoji like 🧑 rather than gendered alternatives.
 Messages about specific people can use more specific genders.
 - Likewise, generally use the default yellow skin tone.
-- Be family-friendly.
-It's unclear whether adding entries like 🍆 would actually make this more fun.
 - [Emojipedia](https://emojipedia.org/) is a reasonably definitive emoji reference.

 ## Parts of speech indicators